 Before any benefits will be payable during the Accumulation Period, a Covered Person must first satisfy the Deductible shown in the SCHEDULE OF BENEFITS (Who Pays What) section.
 Unless otherwise specified in the SCHEDULE OF BENEFITS (Who Pays What) section, the Deductible applies to all Covered Services.
-The Deductible will apply to each Covered Person separately and must be met within each Accumulation Period.
-When Covered Charges equal to the Deductible are incurred and submitted to Us, the Deductible will have been met for that Covered Person.

 Payments under the Group Policy are based upon the Maximum Allowable Charge for Covered Services.
 The Maximum Allowable Charge may be less than the amount actually billed by the provider.
-Covered Persons are responsible for payment of Deductible and Coinsurance amounts and for Covered Services received from a Non-Participating Provider, any amounts in excess of the Maximum Allowable Charge for a Covered Service.
+Covered Persons are responsible for payment of Deductible and Coinsurance amounts and any amounts in excess of the Maximum Allowable Charge for a Covered Service.
 (Refer to the definition of Maximum Allowable Charge shown in the DEFINITIONS section.)